alexa/alexa-with-dstc9-track1-dataset/FAQ.md

 Q: Will the automated evaluation results be released also for the submissions which are not selected for the final ranking?

-A: Yes, we will release the automated evaluation results for every valid submission.
+A: Yes, we will release the automated evaluation results for every valid submission with anonymized team IDs.

 ---